RedCrewOS/open-qr-standard/open-qr-standard.md

 where `<provider base>` is the same path that appears in the QR Code.

-Note that `<provider base>` MUST be communicated to the Code Consumer as the client identifier when calling any endpoint hosted by the Code Consumer in the “Client-ID” http header.
+Note that `<provider base>` MUST be communicated to the Code Consumer as the client identifier when calling any endpoint hosted by the Code Consumer in the “X-Client-ID” http header.

 This discovery file will contain details to be used for security, communicating supported capability and providing locations of profile specific endpoints.